 Within most nations, policies and laws pertaining to environmental protection need reforms that strengthen their direction and teeth (meaning sufficient strength to enforce compliance).
 Vague and abstract language in environmental legislation allows for harmful interests to influence decision-making, leaving loopholes or unfair exceptions.
 Lack of transparency often helps conceal these loopholes and allows them to operate relatively undetected.

 Feeble laws and rule-making processes infiltrated by harmful interests create deficits in the laws ‘on the books.’
-Even in many high-income nations, vested interests have special opportunities to influence elected officials or bureaucrats (see Money & Politics Part 1; stay tuned for Money & Politics Part 2 and Lobbying, Astroturfing, and The Revolving Door).
+Even in many high-income nations, vested interests have special opportunities to influence elected officials or bureaucrats (see Money & Politics Part 1 & Part 2; and Lobbying, Astroturfing, and The Revolving Door).

 Even when laws are supposedly written “with teeth” they may proceed unenforced, or are enforced unevenly by the programs in charge, receiving little to no backing.
 Together these problems are understood as insufficient rule of law—a substantial impediment to states governing for the public good.

 Paths forward for this lever involve changes to the domestic rule of law and legislation.
 Environmental laws and policies must be reformed and created to not only protect nature but also to solidify the rights of people and nature.
 Marginalized peoples often suffer most from unequal protection under the law.

 Laws mandating Extended Producer Responsibility (which requires companies to deal with recovery of materials) and Right to Repair (which requires that products are manufactured in ways that enable fixing) are key.
 These would help rein in Consumption (see Leverage Point 2, Consumption) and reduce Externalities (see Leverage Point 6, Externalities and Telecoupling).